Thank you! Landfill Pollinator Garden workday April 2, 2022

 — by Marilyn Perz

-We have a workday at the Landfill Pollinator Garden on Saturday, April 3, 2021 from 8am-noon.
-Come help members of NPSOT and the Good Water Master Naturalists weed and cut back the plants on our Bluebonnet covered berm.
+Hope to see you at our workday at the Landfill Pollinator Garden on Saturday, April 2, 2022 from 9am to noon.
+Come help members of NPSOT and the Good Water Master Naturalists weed and cut back the plants on our bluebonnet covered berm.
+Bring your own cutting and digging tools and dress for the weather.
+Water and snacks will be provided.

 Park across the street from the garden in the Recycling Center lot at 101 Landfill Road, Hutto.